 The borrower repays a fixed amount of the capital each month, plus a fluctuating amount of interest.
 Repayments will go down over the loan period.

 There is a wide range of options available in both cases, covering most mortgage types found elsewhere, such as a fixed or variable interest rate and savings-offset accounts.
-Unusually, it may be possible to fix interest rates for long periods, up to 10 years.
-Dutch mortgages are typically arranged for a period of 20 or 30 years.
+Unusually, it may be possible to fix interest rates for long periods, up to 10 or even 30 years.
+Dutch mortgages are typically arranged for a period of 30 years.

 Why can’t I have an interest-only mortgage?

 In the years since the 2008 financial crisis, the Dutch government has instituted a range of measures that have affected the housing market and property purchases.
 This includes banning interest-only mortgages where the loan amount is greater than 50 percent of the value of the property.
-It may be possible to get a combination mortgage, where part of the mortgage is interest-only and part a repayment mortgage.
+If you are not a first-time buyer, it may be possible to get a combination mortgage, where part of the mortgage is interest-only and part a repayment mortgage.

 Should you become unable to repay the mortgage, the NHG ensures that: